 - Plus: Android TV leak reveals killer feature to beat Roku

-The leak doesn't reveal a ton about the Chromecast Sabrina's specs, but it did show that the new Sabrina device will have an oval shape with an imprinted ‘G’ logo.
+The leaks have revealed that the new Sabrina device will have an oval shape with an imprinted ‘G’ logo.
 It’s likely to come in white, black and light pink, as seen in leaked images.

 We've got all more rumors and news about the Chromecast 4 Sabrina, including its release date, specs, price, the remote and more.

 The release date for the Chromecast 4 or Ultra 2 is very much up in the air.
 9to5Google reported that it was slated to be available this year.
 But everything has been turned upside down due to the pandemic.

 A source told Protocol that Google wanted to launch Chromecast Ultra 2 this summer, but those plans may not be feasible due to supply chain problems.
 A huge leak from XDA Developers echoes this window, and brought more details, including photos.

 Sabrina's inclusion in the Android 11 preview may indicate the new Chromecast device will be released with the operating system, possibly in August or September.
 Or Sabrina could be released alongside the Pixel 5, which is looking like it will arrive in October.

 That release window was given further credence by a pair of filings made to the FCC that appear to be for the Sabrina dongle and the wireless remote.
 When such filings are made they tend to suggest the launch of a device is incoming.
 So the release of a Chromecast Ultra 2 in the fall seems rather likely.

 Chromecast 4 Sabrina price